nathan-barrett/CapstonePlanning/planning.md

  - Vibration

 ##  React Native using create-react-native CLI
 I downloaded the command line interface because the documentation and learing to program suggested it was the best place to start.

+I was working through different tutorials, and I decided on making my actual capstone using the react-native cli rather than the create-react-native-app cli, because I feel like I will have more control over the development build for my project.

+I've spent a few hours just going through the tutorials and looking over some documentation abut the different components in the react native frameowork.